This refreshing lemon mint salad dressing is delicious and a very easy recipe to make. Great for a hot summer salad meal.

 Cool fresh mint with its stimulating aroma is a popular flavouring for gum, toothpaste, and tea.
 This superfood is full of many health benefits from helping with digestion to increasing memory.
 Did you know it helps keep mosquitos away too?
 I always grow mint in my garden for salads, teas, and smoothies.

-As I don’t use sugar for my cooking I often use stevia which is the healthy option.
+As I don’t use sugar for my cooking I often use stevia which is a healthy option.
 The stevia plant is incredibly sweet and also incredibly good for you.
 The leaf is 30 times sweeter than sugar while extracts are 300-400 times sweeter.
 So all you need in this olive oil lemon juice salad dressing is a few drops.
 The best stevia will, therefore, be the one that retains some whole food value and is water-based.
 Liquid forms will be less processed.
 Go here to learn How to Get the Best Stevia Without the Bitterness.

 To get the most health benefits from Garlic, let it sit for a minimum of 5 minutes, after cutting and before eating or cooking.
 Waiting for 5 – 10 minutes allows the health-promoting allicin to form.
 If you do not let it sit, allicin is never formed, so it is worth the wait.